 The Otter motto is “Busy and Bright” and the Otter Law is: “An Otter is always busy and bright and helps other people by doing a good turn every day.”
 Otters are expected to have fun playing games and exploring nature while beginning to learn some useful outdoor skills like map-reading or fire-building.
 Like all BPSA sections, the Otter Raft is open to scouts of all genders, levels of ability, races, religions, and orientations.

 Otter scouts wear red ball caps and a red long-sleeved tee shirt, along with the Oaklanders green-and-yellow neckerchief.
-Dues are $45 per year plus extra for uniform costs ($6 for the cap, $7 for the shirt, and $15 for the necker, for a total of $73 first-year costs.
+Dues are $45 per year plus extra for uniform costs ($6 for the cap, $7 for the shirt, $15 for the necker and $10 for the handbook, for a total of $83 first-year costs.
 We do have a small scholarship fund if these costs would present a burden).
 Badges are included in the cost of dues.
 Otter scouts can earn a safety badge, a nature badge, a camping badge, a helping badge, a service badge, a handicraft badge, and an activity badge.